Nick-Corey/ece-2162-p1/README.md

         *Need to add final memory values to report*

 3) Test Case 3 - needs adjusted in report
-        We had simple mistakes in timetable that needed fixed, Yang's comments cover some The code timetable looks good to me - report  needs to match it Test case now has CDB contention
+        We had simple mistakes in timetable that needed fixed, Dr. Yang's comments cover some The code timetable looks good to me - report  needs to match it Test case now has CDB contention